doctors looking at untrasound

 Overview of Duke Design Health

-The Design Health Program is a patient-centred initiative that uncovers critical healthcare needs and brings together teams from diverse disciplines, including engineering, business, medicine, and more.
-The program offers an immersive learning experience where teams don’t solve pre-defined problems, but actively identify, validate, and prioritize problems that will impact human health, collaborating to develop cost-effective and accessible solutions.
+The Design Health Program is a patient-centered initiative that uncovers critical healthcare needs and brings together teams from engineering, business, medicine, nursing, and other disciplines.
+The program offers two tracks: The Design Health Workshop and the Design Health Fellows Program.

 Introducing the Program